sigurasg/reversing-the-2465/_posts/2025-01-22-sweep-calibration.md

 The next significant step (step `r)` in the 2465B calibration sequence) involves setting up the first reference slope, which *after* CRT adjustment will be $$100\mu \ s/DIV $$.

-To do this, the calibration firmware initiates a `strawman` sweep that has a *voltage* slope fairly close to the intended *voltage* slope.
+To do this, the calibration firmware initiates a `strawman` sweep that has a slope fairly close to the intended slope.

-The technician is then directed to select the 2nd and 10th timing markers on the A-sweep and to superimpose the timing markers on the B-sweep.
+The technician is then directed to use the `DLY` and `DLY REF` controls to highlight the 2nd and 10th timing markers on the A-sweep and to superimpose the timing markers on the B-sweep.

+One of those controls adjusts the ...
+TODO

-Once this is done we have a situation where $$\Delta d = d_1 - d_0 $$, the difference between the calibrated voltages $$d_0 $$= `DLY_REF_O` and $$d_1 $$= `DLY_REF_1` represents a
+Once this is done we have a situation where $$\Delta d = d_1 - d_0 \ V $$, the difference between the calibrated voltages $$d_0 $$= `DLY_REF_O` and $$d_1 $$= `DLY_REF_1` represents a
 well-defined time $$\Delta t $$.

 TODO: Talk about steps t-w, looks like they just verify `r)`?

-The slope can now be computed simply as $$s_s =\Delta d/\Delta t \ V/s $$- note
+The slope can now be computed simply as $$s_s =\Delta d/\Delta t \ V/s $$.
+Note
 that this and all subsequent slopes are voltage slopes.

 It is now possible for the firmware to either use the `strawman` slope as reference, or